Tropical Food Forest Design: A Complete Guide for the Tropics

 Mobile hens for eggs, compost shredding, and fertility, and a small low-input fish pond for plenty of protein, not required, but deeply enjoyed.

-The key is growing the foods your family actually eats.
-Enough to supply most staples, reduce grocery costs, and enjoy fresh variety every day.
+The key is growing the foods your family actually eats, enough to cover most staples, reduce grocery costs, and enjoy fresh variety every day.

 How Much Land to Feed a Family: A Complete Diet on ½ Acre (2,000 m²) in the Tropics